Leadership & Staff

 Program Administrator

 Lauren Ataman-Millhouse graduated from the University of Southern California in 2008 with a Bachelor of Arts in political science and business administration and went on to complete a Masters in Public Policy and Administration from Northwestern University.
-In 2011, Ataman-Millhouse joined the Teresa Woodruff, PhD, team and has worked closely with Woodruff and Francesca Duncan, PhD, in a variety of capacities since then.
+In 2011, Lauren joined the team as a program assistant for Teresa Woodruff, PhD, and has worked with Francesca Duncan, PhD, in a variety of capacities since then.
 Prior to her role with CRS, Lauren worked as the research project manager for Oncofertility Consortium and provided programmatic support for the consortium's administrative activities, which included comprehensive grant and research administration support.
-During this time, she also organized the annual Oncofertility Consortium Conference and handled all aspects of the event including fundraising and development.
-She also managed the Oncofertility Professional Engagement Network (OPEN), a community of oncofertility professionals from around the globe who share resources, best practices, methodologies and experiences.
-She has a number of publications resulting from her work with the Oncofertility Consortium and OPEN.
-Ataman-Millhouse now oversees CRS’s grant, development and promotion portfolio.
+She now oversees CRS’s grant, programming, development and promotion portfolio.
 She is actively looking for ways to support CRS through grants, industry and other mechanisms.
-Her portfolio also includes the CRS professional network, working closely with Giulia Vigone, PhD, on CRS community relations.
+Her portfolio also includes the CRS professional network, working closely with Rebecca Willingham on CRS programming and community relations.
 Her work promotes CRS programs to all relevant stakeholders and helps CRS sustain valuable research efforts in the reproductive health sciences community.

 Nimra Chohan